 The group has developed a series of strategies and targets to achieve tangible results over the coming year.
 As a network they are working actively across the region on these issues, and also supporting members’ initiatives, advocating for change, sharing ideas, data and contacts.

-In May 2018 the Caribbean 2030 Leaders Network (C2LN) will reconvene in Trinidad and Tobago for their fourth meeting, which will build on the work of the C2LN Open Data Initiatives working group, a nine member voluntary group, which is currently undertaking a series of projects with the aim of supporting national and regional policy change and unlocking the potential of open data to improve transparency, good governance and economic development for cross-regional benefits.
+In May 2018 the Caribbean 2030 Leaders Network (C2LN) reconvened in Trinidad and Tobago for their fourth meeting, which built on the work of the C2LN Open Data Initiatives working group, a nine member voluntary group, which is currently undertaking a series of projects with the aim of supporting national and regional policy change and unlocking the potential of open data to improve transparency, good governance and economic development for cross-regional benefits.
 The project also aims to promote open data principles as a means to improve efficiency, drive innovation, and facilitate citizen engagement.

-Reconvening the group following the devastation of numerous hurricanes will also allow for dialogue on the pertinent themes of resilience and vulnerability in the region and actions that the Network can take in the face of these challenges.
+Reconvening the group following the devastation of numerous hurricanes also allowed for dialogue on the pertinent themes of resilience and vulnerability in the region and actions that the Network can take in the face of these challenges.

-By gathering the group to discuss their future organisation, actions and priorities, this meeting aims to generate long-term momentum for the Network, so the group can continue to harness innovative ideas and implement them through regional collaboration.
+By gathering the group to discuss their future organisation, actions and priorities, this meeting generated long-term momentum for the Network, so the group can continue to harness innovative ideas and implement them through regional collaboration.